munificent/craftinginterpreters/book/statements-and-state.md

 ### Assignment semantics

-We've got a new syntax tree node, so our interpreter needs a new visit method.
+We have a new syntax tree node, so our interpreter gets a new visit method:

 ^code visit-assign

-For obvious reasons, it's similar to a variable declaration.
-We evaluate the right-hand side to get the value, then we store it in the named variable.
+For obvious reasons, it's similar to variable declaration.
+It evaluates the right-hand side to get the value, then stores it in the named variable.
 Instead of using `define()` on Environment, it calls this new method:

 ^code environment-assign